The Royal Shallop "Jubilant"

 The Jubilant is probably our most recognisable boat, and certainly our most famous, being used for many Thames-based ceremonial occasions and rows, and she has even appeared in a film with Russell Crowe!

 The Jubilant was commissioned by The Thames Traditional Rowing Association to celebrate the Queen's Golden Jubilee in 2002, and was designed to give people with disabilities the chance to enjoy time on the river.
-Her Majesty took an active interest in the design of the boat, which is based on the Naval Victualling Commissioners' Barge owned by the National Maritime Museum that is on display in Somerset House, London.
+Her Majesty took an active interest in the design of the boat, which is based on the Naval Victualling Commissioners' Barge owned by the National Maritime Museum.
 As with most of our boats, she was built here in Richmond by Mark Edwards and his team at Richmond Bridge Boathouses.

 Shallop The Lady Mayoress